By Henry Howe, 1857

 In 1754, preparations were immediately made in Virginia to assert the rights of the British crown, and a regiment was sent to the defense of the frontier.
 Advancing with a small detachment, George Washington fell in with a party of French and Indians, who approached with every appearance of hostile intentions.
 A skirmish ensued, in which the commander of the party, Joseph Coulon de Jumonville, and ten of his men were killed.

 Washington’s objective had been to anticipate the French occupying a post at the junction of the Alleghany and Monongahela Rivers, where a party of militia and workmen had been sent by the Ohio Company.
 However, Washington and his men found that the French had already driven the men of the Ohio Company away, and erected a strong fort on the spot.
-Foreseeing that, on hearing of the affair of Jumonville, the French would at once send a detachment against him, he hastily completed a small stockade he had commenced at a place called Great Meadows, near the site of Uniontown, Pennsylvania, and gave to it the name of Fort Necessity.
+Foreseeing that, on hearing of the affair of Jumonville, the French would at once send a detachment against him, he hastily completed a small stockade he had commenced at a place called Great Meadows, near the site of Uniontown, Pennsylvania, and gave to it the name of Fort Necessity, Pennsylvania.
 Here, he was soon attacked, and, after a gallant defense, capitulated on honorable terms.

 This action, being considered by the British government as the commencement of hostilities by the French, troops were immediately sent from England.
 Among the different expeditions planned was one under General Edward Braddock against Fort Duquesne, on the site of present-day Pittsburgh, Pennsylvania.